PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 state scope and immediately before construction of the late Concat layout-state scope.
 Both boundaries remain fixed.

+The late Concat state scope is consumed in order by axis-3 constant-Concat, Dequantize/Concat/Quantize, LayerNorm-statistics, and generic Transpose-cleanup runners.
+They return stable one-, one-, two-, and five-counter dictionaries, respectively, but the four results are currently discarded.
+Strict characterization requires cluster-specific targets while preserving the two other lowerer Transpose-cleanup occurrences as expressions.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes